Vasi012/ELITE-Luxury-Cars/README.md

 *The 404 page was tested using WAVE*

-*We can observe that there are not any erors and the contrast ratio are meet with success*
+*We can observe that there are not any errors, and the contrast ratio are meet with success*

 ![404 wave](https://user-images.githubusercontent.com/96884287/155610802-b5855f8e-1324-435b-b9db-f57909ddb995.png)

 **Lighthouse Testing**

-We have conducted checks using Lighthouse Testing, the first raport being 86% can be caused by the speed of internet / old devices.
+We have conducted checks using Lighthouse Testing, the first rapport being 86% can be caused by the speed of internet / old devices.

-Using the website we won't find any issue and we can confirm that the website it's responsive on every device.
+Using the website, we won't find any issue and we can confirm that the website it's responsive on every device.

 ![image](https://user-images.githubusercontent.com/96884287/155607019-629dcfaf-5872-4f39-9dc0-ce5d6eeb5b22.png)